DavidRR-F/Obsidian/Security/Objective 1.1 Security Controls.md

 #### Security Control Categories

-**Technical Controls**: The technologies, hardware, and softweare mechanisms that are implemented to manage and reduce risks.
+**Technical Controls**: The technologies, hardware, and software mechanisms that are implemented to manage and reduce risks.
 Examples: Antivirus software, Firewalls, Encryption Processes, IDS systems